Content Map Terms

 Test Overview

-A CD4+ count is a blood test to determine how well the immune system is working in people who have been diagnosed with human immunodeficiency virus (HIV).
+A CD4+ count is a blood test to see how well the immune system is working in people who have been diagnosed with human immunodeficiency virus (HIV).
 CD4+ cells are a type of white blood cell.
 White blood cells are important in fighting infections.
 CD4+ cells are also called T-lymphocytes, T-cells, or T-helper cells.

 Why It Is Done